gugucode/hardware-firewall-dedicated/faqs.md

 ## Does SoftLayer charge for firewall bandwidth?
 {: faq}

-The Hardware Firewall (Shared), Hardware Firewall (Dedicated), and Fortigate Security Appliance are not metered for bandwidth.
+The Hardware Firewall, Hardware Firewall (Dedicated), and Fortigate Security Appliance are not metered for bandwidth.
 Additionally, these products can reduce total bandwidth utilization by limiting the traffic that servers must respond to.

 ## What are the greyed out ports in my Windows Firewall?
 {: faq}